cloudmesh-community/sp20-516-250/chapter/aws-sagemaker-groundtruth.md

 * <https://aws.amazon.com/sagemaker/groundtruth/faqs/>

-#### Amazon SageMaker Ground Truth Features
+Features include:

-## 1. Automated Data Labeling
-At a high-level, the service uses the required machine learning algorithm to improve the accuracy and reduce the human intervention for review and labeling to automate the overall process.
+1. Automated Data Labeling: At a high-level, the service uses the required machine learning algorithm to improve the accuracy and reduce the human intervention for review and labeling to automate the overall process.

-## 2. Flexibility in how you work with labeling professionals
-The service supports various options for manual labeling directly in the SageMaker Ground Truth Console.
+2. Flexibility in how you work with labeling professionals: The service supports various options for manual labeling directly in the SageMaker Ground Truth Console.
 For an example; Using private workforce or AWS Mechanical Turk or AWS market place (verified) professionals.

-## 3.Easy instructions for human labeling
-GroundTruh service helps the user to follow industry standard and best practice guidance to label any given data set.
+3. Easy instructions for human labeling: GroundTruh service helps the user to follow industry standard and best practice guidance to label any given data set.
-For an example: Following visual instruction is one of the example to help user to attain the highest standard to label the objecgt.
+   For an example: Following visual instruction is one of the example to help user to attain the highest standard to label the objecgt (see @fig:Human Labeling Instruction)

-![Labeling Example[@GroundTruth-sp20-516-250]](./HumanLabel.png){#fig:Human Labeling Instruction width=1in}

-## 4.Use workflows to simplify labeling tasks
-GroundTruth comes with built in workflows such as object detection, text classification, semantic segmentation, image classification that helps human labels to follow step by step instruction to produce high-accuracy.
+4. Use workflows to simplify labeling tasks: GroundTruth comes with built in workflows such as object detection, text classification, semantic segmentation, image classification that helps human labels to follow step by step instruction to produce high-accuracy.

+![Labeling Example[@GroundTruth-sp20-516-250]](./HumanLabel.png){#fig:Human Labeling Instruction}

-#### Pricing
+## Pricing

 User only pay for each labeled object labeled automatically by SageMaker GroundTruth or human labeler.
 These objects can be  the section of text or an image or an audio recording, etc.,.
-Or, If an user hire a vendor or AWS Mechanical Turk service to provide labels, they will pay an additional cost per labeled object.
+Or, if an user hire a vendor or AWS Mechanical Turk service to provide labels, they will pay an additional cost per labeled object.

 * <https://aws.amazon.com/sagemaker/groundtruth/pricing/>